renepacchaux/recipe-revolution/README.md

 To get ideas out of my head and onto paper, I had a sketch design session.
 In a very imaginative but focused way, I created a representation of our users.
 I scheduled time to make a persona.
 This ended up turning into two personas.

 I connect with the playfulness of the pencil sketches to think freely and draw from a high quantity of inspiration.
 I need to know what to leave out.
 Sketching helps with that.
-According to the testing, some areas of the visuals were a distracton.
+According to the testing, some areas of the visuals were a distraction.

 At a second stakeholder interview, onboarding had stayed on as priority one.
 I was able to work with that.

-<a id="org0ff5592"></a>
+<a id="org1b40a47"></a>

 ### Design Work

-I kept my ideas from surpassing the onboarding requirement while keeping the second requirement of user-uploads in the back of my mind.
-I downloaded the app like a user would.
+I kept my ideas from surpassing the onboarding requirement while keeping the second requirement of user uploads in the back of my mind.
+I downloaded the app as a user would.

 I carryed this motivation to all user interviews I planned.
 At the actual interviews, I stayed on task to finished within the agreed-upon time.

 There was a disconnect in how the visuals were presented at first download.
 At this point, the visuals are increasingly important.
 It was all bearing down on the representation of the final followed recipe in the product as shown.
-Did instagram become an implied competition also?
+Did Instagram become an implied competition also?

 Isn't Instagram fun?
 What are the design decisions I can make to clarify to the new user that this will be a clear, snowballing, fun process?
 Was fun a requirement per design work?